kanaimandal2002/Prompt-AI/README.md

 - **Writing Workspace** : Dedicated area for writing with real-time word count tracking
 - **AI Assistance** : Get story continuations and writing suggestions when stuck
 - **Prompt Management** : Save favorite prompts for later use
-- **Responsive Design** : Works seamlessly on desktop and mobile devices